Global oil prices surge to 10-month high

 Global oil prices have surged to the highest level in more than 10 months amid predictions of shorter supplies.

-Brent crude, a benchmark for prices, rose above $95 per barrel on Tuesday.
+Brent crude, a benchmark for prices, breached $95 (£77) a barrel on Tuesday.

 It came as the International Energy Agency (IEA) said a decision by Saudi Arabia and Russia to cut production could cause a "significant supply shortfall" by the end of this year.